seifhassine/REasy/readme.md

 - Dependencies in requirements.txt

+- Python 3.13 is required.

-If you want to run REasy on Linux, make sure you use Python 3.13.
-If you encounter the error "Aborted" on launch, try running installing libxcb-cursor0 using apt-get.
+If you want to run REasy on Linux and encounter the error "Aborted" on launch, try running installing libxcb-cursor0 using apt-get.

 ## Credits: